Robotic-Neck/robotic_neck_control/README.md

 ## Documentation

-Velocidad de los controladores puede operar entre 5 y 11 rad/s sin carga!
+Motors velocity can be set beetween 5 and 11 rad/s.